 It is uncommon to find Rottweilers that are naturally great swimmers.
-But even so, many Rotties do swim and are not in any danger to themselves while in water.
+But even so, many Rottweilers do swim and are not in any danger to themselves while in water.

-Since the breed is heavyset with large muscles, swimming is quite difficult for them.
+Since the breed is heavyset with large muscles, swimming may be quite difficult for them.
 Rottweilers are bred this way, as they are meant to be working guard dogs.

 When breeders were developing the Rottweiler, they didn’t need to breed this skillset or swim-friendly qualities into them because their role wouldn’t involve being in the water.
 Therefore, swimming doesn’t come naturally.

 But just because they weren’t made for this doesn’t mean the dog doesn’t enjoy this wet activity.
 Just check YouTube and you’ll find plenty of videos of Rotties swimming and having fun!